-The victims were discovered after a resident called police Friday morning after seeing a man at the window rubbing his stomach as if he was hungry.
+A resident called police Friday morning after seeing a man at the window rubbing his stomach as if he was hungry.

 There was no bathroom and a chair was the only piece of furniture.
 The garage had burglar bars and locked doors.